cobleg/FacilityBenchmarking/LCoE.md

 \text{min }C_{total} \implies \frac{dC_{vre}}{dE_{vre}}+\frac{dC_{integration}}{dE_{vre}}+\frac{d}{dE_{vre}} \left( \frac{E_{residual}}{E_{total}}C_{total}(0) \right) = 0

 $$
-In words, this condition states that total system cost is minimised when the  sum of the change in direct VRE costs and the marginal net cost of VRE integration is zero.
+In words, this condition states that total system cost is minimised when the  sum of the marginal cost of VRE and the marginal net cost of VRE integration is zero.

 From Equation 4 no VRE implies: